NordicSemiconductor/pc-nrfconnect-programmer/doc/docs/programming_thingy.md

     d.
 Power on the external debug probe.

     e.
-Connect the external debug probe to the computer with a micro-USB cable.<br/>
+Connect the external debug probe to the computer with a USB cable.<br/>
        In the {{app_name}}'s navigation bar, **No devices available** changes to **Select device**.

      ![Programmer - Select device](./screenshots/programmer_select_device1.png "Programmer - Select device")